Separation Anxiety: Puppy & Dog Behavior Series 5

 If conventional methods aren’t fruitful, consult your vet about enhancing your approach with natural calming treats to ease anxiety and promote calmness without harmful side effects.

 Remember, every dog is unique, and what may work for one might not work for the other.
 Thus, patience and consistency are pivotal in your journey to combat separation anxiety.
 We at Sitters4Critters are committed to helping you and your hound navigate this emotionally trying terrain, promising a stronger, more trusting bond on the other side.

 By understanding and addressing canine separation anxiety, we strive to make every dog’s experience happy and healthy, even when their best friends have to step out for a while.

 Avoid these pet separation anxiety and dog behavior training methods:

 Exciting introductions to friends or family members.

-- Having your possessions prepared so that your time away from home is calm.
+- Have your possessions prepared so your time away from home is calm.

-- Do not employ in exciting greetings or exits.
+- Do not employ exciting greetings or exits.

 Long anxiety traveling times unattended.

-- As your dog improves, continue to have a regular schedule with your personal dog sitters.
+- As your dog improves, have a regular schedule with your dog sitters.

 Do not punish your beloved animal if you find evidence of destructive behavior / accidental house accidents.